 Phoebe started working as a wedding photographer at seventeen.
-She has photographed for Vogue, the New York Times Magazine and has had her portraits displayed in the National Portrait Gallery in London.
+She has photographed for Vogue, The New York Times Magazine and her portraits have been displayed in the National Portrait Gallery in London.

 The first wedding I photographed in Mexico was in San Miguel de Allende.
 The ceremony was held in the distinctive pink parish church (known as La Parroquia) and the reception was down the hill in the exquisite Casa Hyder.
 Central San Miguel is made up of steep cobbled streets lined with old wooden doors that open to beautifully restored houses with courtyards, gardens, shady pools and terraces.
 Its churches, plazas, gardens and colonial houses are a delight to photograph in and its celebratory atmosphere is unique.
 I don't think I will ever tire of working in San Miguel.

 I have been lucky enough to shoot weddings in stunning haciendas throughout Mexico, but Merida and Campeche are home to some of my favorites.
 The intoxicating heat of the Yucatan, the lush smells and hum of insects emanating from the foliage, all add to the enchanting effect the decadent setting of a hacienda has on one.
 Hacienda Uayamon (in Campeche) is perhaps my favourite of all; its roofless chapel, vast central tree and the faded facades of its outbuildings with encroaching nature just beyond, make a wedding there a truly enchanting experience.
 I have attended several weddings there and photographed a couple and am dying to shoot another there soon!